matplotlib/CZI_2021-03_mpl/LOI.md

 over 1,250 individual code contributors.
 In addition to being directly used by scientists, it is a core dependency of libraries and applications that implement domain-specific visualizations.
-To aid users in discovering these extensions we have been assigned a Trove classifier on PyPI [1].
+To aid users in discovering these extensions we have been assigned a Trove classifier on Pip [1].

 Given the centrality of visualization to data analysis across all domains, no single tool can satisfy all needs.
 There are a range of tools not built on